Download-Manager-Community/Download-Manager-Installer/README.md

 The repository for the installer of Download Manager.

-For the Download Managaer repository please go [here](https://github.com/Download-Manager-Community/Download-Manager).
+For the Download Manager repository please go [here](https://github.com/Download-Manager-Community/Download-Manager).